 “A big game today has content equivalent to 20 feature movies!”—Bjorn Lifvergren, CEO, BTI Studios

-As an additional aside regarding mobile games, research from an LSP suggests translation projects for mobile games are increasing.
+As an additional aside regarding mobile games, research from language service provider One Hour Translation suggests translation projects for mobile games are increasing.
 Out of 9,550 translation projects of approximately 2,000 English-language video games in recent years, the company found that 54% of all translation projects in 2017 exclusively covered mobile gaming genres, more than double 2016’s volumes.

 Bjorn Lifvergren, CEO of media localization company BTI Studios, said in SlatorCon Zurich on December 5, 2017, that gameloc is a market his company is monitoring closely, noting that “a big game today has content equivalent to 20 feature movies!”

 Ross Graham, Keywords Studios’ Chairman of the Board, calls game localization a “growing yet still fragmented industry.”
 And if you need an exemplary case study on the growth potential for gameloc, look no further than UK-based language service provider (LSP) Keywords Studios.